hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Media Artist

-Born 1985 in Tokyo,Japan.
+Born 1985 in Tokyo, Japan.
 Bachelor of Intermedia Art, Tokyo University of the Arts, Japan.
 I’m mostly interested in human perception and media aesthetics theory.
 In addition, I’m researching the relationship between landscape and new media.
 And I’m inspired by our capacity to dig deeper and learn more about the poetry of landscape.